Who needs the HPV vaccine? How many doses? What about side effects? Get answers to these questions and more.By Mayo

-Yes.
-Even if you already have one strain of HPV, you could still benefit from the vaccine because it can protect you from other strains that you don't yet have.
-However, none of the vaccines can treat an existing HPV infection.
-The vaccines protect you only from specific strains of HPV you haven't been exposed to already.
+But none of the vaccines can treat an existing HPV infection.
+The vaccines protect you only from specific strains of HPV you don't have.

-Overall, the effects are usually mild.
+Overall, the effects tend to be mild.
 The most common side effects of HPV vaccines include soreness, swelling or redness at the injection site.

-Sometimes dizziness or fainting occurs after the injection.
-Remaining seated for 15 minutes after the injection can reduce the risk of fainting.
+Sometimes dizziness or fainting occurs after the shot.
+Staying seated for 15 minutes after the shot can lower the risk of fainting.
 Headaches, nausea, vomiting, fatigue or weakness also may occur.

 The CDC and the FDA continue to monitor the vaccines for unusual or severe problems.

 Yes.
-The HPV vaccine isn't intended to replace Pap tests.
-Routine screening for cervical cancer through regular Pap tests beginning at age 21 remains an essential part of preventive health care.
+The HPV vaccine doesn't replace Pap tests.
+Screening for cervical cancer with regular Pap tests starting at age 21 is an essential part of preventive healthcare.

-To detect cervical cancer in the earliest stages, see your doctor for regular Pap tests beginning at age 21.
-Seek prompt medical attention if you notice any signs or symptoms of cervical cancer — vaginal bleeding after sex, between periods or after menopause, pelvic pain, or pain during sex.
+Get medical attention right away if you notice any symptoms of cervical cancer.
+Some symptoms are vaginal bleeding after sex, between periods or after menopause; pelvic pain; or pain during sex.

 - HPV vaccine schedule and dosing.
 Centers for Disease Control and Prevention. https://www.cdc.gov/hpv/hcp/schedules-recommendations.html?CDC_.
 Accessed May 20, 2021.

 - Genital HPV infection — CDC fact sheet.
 Centers for Disease Control and Prevention. https://www.cdc.gov/std/hpv/stdfact-hpv.htm.
 Accessed Aug.
 7, 2023.